In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

 East Coast Chair and Barstool did the furnishings and Cold Tech Refrigeration put in a new draft beer system.

-There are digital table tents with phone chargers from OneStone, who also did all the graphics on the monitors in the bar.
+There are digital tents for the table with phone chargers from OneStone, who also did all the graphics on the monitors in the bar.

 They also have a subscription to Sculpture Hospitality for inventory and TVT for training.